Chapter 27, Trophy Ring GoodbyeElizabeth Lin Johnson

 "Am I wearing your ring?"

-"What do I need to do to be your trophy lover?"
+"So, how do I be your trophy lover?"

 "Start with a trophy ring."